mabq/arch-setup/README.md

 ## Before running this script

-- This script is the continuation of the [ansible-arch-installation](https://github.com/mabq/ansible-arch-installation) script.
-Make sure you successfully run that script first.

 - Review `/hosts`:

     Make sure the hostname of the machine where you will be executing this command is listed on the `/hosts` file.
-If you need to change the hostname use:

-    ```sh
-    sudo hostnamectl set-hostname {NEW-HOSTNAME}
-    ```

-    This command will update the following files: `/etc/hostname`, `/etc/hosts`, `/proc/sys/kernel/hostname`.

-    Reboot the system to apply changes:

-    ```sh
-    sudo reboot now
-    ```

 - Review/change the host variables: